 Other reviews within the priority areas

 Proposals for Rapid Reviews that fall within the wider priority areas will also be considered for the fast-track process, some of which are listed on the Review Bank.
-The question submission form has been removed and we are encouraging prospective author teams to propose a review by preparing a protocol in the Rapid Review Template, which can be submitted with a cover letter to the ScholarOne electronic manuscript system.
-If you do not have a ScholarOne account with us already you will be asked to create one, and you will then be able to start a new submission.
+The question submission form has been removed and we are encouraging prospective author teams to propose a review by preparing a protocol in the Rapid Review Template, which can be submitted with a cover letter to email@example.com.
 The accompanying covering letter should address:

 - Which of the Cochrane Priority Areas the question falls under;